OpenTwinCities/opentwincities.github.com/_posts/2016-01-07-what-is-civic-tech.md

 > Good tools respond to the ever changing world to connect people with what
 > they need and want.

-While we are aware that tools are but a part of a larger system connecting people with public services and each other, we also recognize the impact the quality of these tools can have on that connection.
+While we are aware that tools are but a part of a larger system connecting people with services and each other, we also recognize the impact the quality of these tools can have on that connection.
 The brief history of public services on the Internet is replete with examples of poorly constructed tools that have prevented people from connecting with their governments or obtaining